 That purple bag is mine.

-You may want to use these example sentences using the colors in Korean along with common Korean phrases.
+You may want to use the example sentences using the Korean colors along with common Korean phrases.
 The sentences will help you learn Korean since you will get to know other parts of Korean grammar, such as Korean particles and markers.

-We hope we managed to pleasantly surprise you with this lesson, and you learned many new things about the Korean colors!
-Now it’s time to try your newfound color skills to help you learn Korean.
+We hope we managed to pleasantly surprise you with this lesson, and you learned many new things about Korean colors!
+Now it’s time to try your newfound skills in colors to help you learn Korean.

 So, tell us: What are your favorite colors in Korean?
-Are they blue and red?
-Brown, green, and orange?
-Or maybe you like gray and pink!
+Are they blue, purple, red, or the basic white?
+Brown, light green, yellow, and orange?
+Or maybe you like light blue, gray and pink!
 Let us know in the comments below, and try to use the colors in Korean to make a sentence if you can!